 You have the opportunity for healthcare ‘add-ons’, if you want more specialist advice on things such as a dentist, specialist mental healthcare or pregnancy, then you can pay a bit extra for these.
-If you are on a low income, the government will give you money towards your healthcare, so you don’t have to worry about not being able to pay for your healthcare.
+If you are on a low income, the government will give you an allowance towards your healthcare, called a zorgtoeslag, so you don’t have to worry about not being able to pay for your healthcare.

 The Netherlands is known for its notoriously high tax rates on basically everything.
 Income tax is especially high in comparison to other places in Europe and it’s also expensive to own a car.
 You may find that electronic items are more expensive in the Netherlands (tip: go on the German Amazon) and some food can be a little bit pricey too.
 However, once you know how and where to shop, then you can get some good deals.